ColinSullivan1/Examples/README.md

 # Example Patterns

+**WIP**

-*WIP* This is work in progress.
+This is work in progress (WIP), use at your own risk.
+Feel free to copy/use/etc.

-These are a set of messaging patterns using NATS.
+This repositiory contains a set of messaging patterns and common use cases using NATS.

-## Included Patterns
+## Patterns

 [Group Management](natsgroup)